ModelNet40-E: An Uncertainty-Aware Benchmark for Point Cloud Classification: Experiments

-(2) \emph{Expected Calibration Error (ECE).} ECE \citep{2017ISPAn41W1...91H, 10.5555/2888116.2888120, 2019arXiv190401685N} quantifies the discrepancy between a model's predicted confidence and its actual accuracy.
+ECE \citep{2017ISPAn41W1...91H, 10.5555/2888116.2888120, 2019arXiv190401685N} quantifies the discrepancy between a model's predicted confidence and its actual accuracy.
 In a perfectly calibrated model, the predicted confidence matches the observed accuracy.
 For instance, predictions made with $70\%$ confidence should be correct approximately $70\%$ of the time.

 In practice, we compute ECE by dividing the predictions into $M$ bins and comparing the average confidence and accuracy within each bin:

 where $n_i$ is the number of predictions in the $i^{\text{th}}$ bin, and $N$ is the total number of predictions. $\text{acc}_i$ and $\text{conf}_i$ represent the average accuracy and confidence in the $i^{\text{th}}$ bin, respectively.